lvlivingston/p3-project/README.md

 # Planning Materials & Original Pitch below

 ### **Brainstorming**
-The team utilized MIRO for brainstorming, strategizing, planning, and utilizing the kanban to track progress.
+The team utilized MIRO for brainstorming, strategizing, planning, and the kanban was used to track development progress.

 ![MIRO](./src/images/final/miro.png)